 CBD’s anti-inflammatory and anti-oxidative functions that come from its role as a receptor agonist might also be able to help prevent neurodegenerative diseases like Parkinson’s and Alzheimer’s disease.

 Many people also use CBD to deal with sleep issues.
 It was thought that CBD could help with sleep issues based on its interaction with GABA and serotonin receptors.
 GABA receptors reduce brain activity, allowing relaxation, while serotonin regulates sleep.
 Another important factor has to do with the link between anxiety and trouble sleeping.
 Therefore, indirectly, if CBD helps with anxiety, it may also help with sleep.

 There is one area with conclusive research regarding the therapeutic benefits of CBD, and that is with epilepsy.
 CBD has been shown to reduce seizures based on how it prevents erratic firing in the body’s sodium channels, where that erratic firing is linked to seizures.
-In fact, in 2018, the FDA approved a CBD-comprised drug called Epidolex to treat a rare and severe form of epilepsy.
+In fact, in 2018, the FDA approved a CBD drug called Epidolex to treat a rare and severe forms of epilepsy.

 Clinical endocannabinoid deficiency (CED) is when the body has low endocannabinoid levels or possible dysfunction of the ECS.
 It’s not a proven disease currently but a theory that was first proposed in 2001.
 It is based on the concept that several brain disorders, such as Alzheimer’s and Parkinson’s, are associated with neurotransmitter deficiencies.
 Therefore, it makes sense that deficient endocannabinoid levels would manifest as disorders through similar predictable channels.